zalias9/short-front/README.md

 npm start
 ```

+You can visit the site now at `http://localhost:3000`

+**NOTE: The first time you run the app, you will see a perpetually loading table in the "Top N Visits" Components.
+You can still use the "Shorten" function.
+Once you have added at least one short Url, it will load the data.**

 **NOTE: The shortener will NOT ACCEPT URLs without a TLD (Must have .com etc). `localhost` and `localhost:3000` etc. won't be accepted**